qchen2017/BloodVesselVisualization/README.md

 do we delete those so that the new tips that will be selected/saved/displayed are all using the new reference point?
 I think we should also write the reference point in the CSV file for exports.

-Manually select tips for one image, select a new image, go back to the previous image, click "Display Tips" -- the text boxes don't get updated with the values for the tips that were displayed
+[FIXED] Manually select tips for one image, select a new image, go back to the previous image, click "Display Tips" -- the text boxes don't get updated with the values for the tips that were displayed